Chen-Jack/CSCI127-Deletion-Script/README.txt

 MAIN FUNCTIONALITY

 The main functionality of these scripts is to remove all files who's tag is targeted for deletion.
-The script will delete all non-hidden files with a targeted tag in the home directory and all files that are one level down from the home directory.
+[Default tags: .py .txt .png] The script will delete all non-hidden files with a targeted tag in the home directory and all files that are one level down from the home directory.
 Afterwords, the script will delete EVERYTHING(including directories) within the Desktop, Downloads and Documents folders.